Every Case Deserves Justice

 If your doctor negligently prescribed an unsafe dosage or failed to monitor your condition while taking the opioid drugs, you may file a medical malpractice lawsuit.
 On the other hand, you may be able to file a claim against the pharmaceutical or manufacturing companies responsible for the drug.
 We believe that individuals and corporations should be held responsible for negligent or reckless actions that cause physical harm to others.
 Whatever your situation, our firm has a thorough knowledge of the legal system and can guide you through the process.

 According to the Centers for Disease Control and Prevention (CDC), opioids caused more than 33,000 deaths in 2015 alone.
 Furthermore, Ohio has a high number of overdose incidents each year.
 If the pharmaceutical company failed to provide adequate warnings about the product, you may be able to file a lawsuit for negligence and other charges.

 Depending on the situation, opioid manufacturing companies may be held liable for:

 - Failing to provide adequate warnings about the drug

 - Misrepresenting the risks of using the drug

 - Employing fake third parties to endorse the drug

 - Failing to report suspicious orders of the drug

-At Williams DeClark Tushman, L.P.A., we believe in holding drug manufacturing and pharmaceutical companies responsible for negligence.
-Our Toledo personal injury lawyers care about each client, and will treat you with dignity and respect throughout the process.
-If you or a loved one have suffered an injury or side effect from an opioid drug, we can investigate your situation and fight for justice against those responsible.
+At Williams DeClark Tuschman Co.
+L.P.A., we believe in holding drug manufacturing and pharmaceutical companies responsible for negligence.
+Our Toledo opioid lawyers care about each client and will treat you with dignity and respect throughout the process.
+If you or a loved one has suffered an injury or side effect from an opioid drug, we can investigate your situation and fight for justice against those responsible.